 Coronary artery disease, along with its after effects, is the leading cause of morbidity and mortality in the United States.
 Because basic pathophysiologic principles should always direct the appropriate clinical approach, this topic provides strong understanding of vascular biology and clinical guidelines to promote good patient care.
 Total CME available: 57.25 hours

 Echocardiography provides visual access to valvular, heart muscle and volume data that are essential to the effective management of patients with cardiovascular disease.
 This topic covers the basic data echocardiography provides, technical limitations that may affect its accuracy, and information about the patient's disease process.
+Total CME available: 5.75 hours.
 Note: Some videos in this topic area are currently not compatible with some browsers.
 To see the videos please use Internet Explorer or Safari browsers.